 Commonwealth supported places

 If you have a fee category of Domestic Commonwealth Supported [year] on your Letter of Offer you are eligible to receive a Commonwealth supported place.
-You can see the list of Commonwealth supported courses at the Fee Calculator.

 In a Commonwealth supported place your fees are subsidised by the Australian Government.
 Your fees will be split into two portions: